netdata/netdata/collectors/python.d.plugin/tor/README.md

 # Tor monitoring with Netdata

-Connects to tor control port to collect traffic statistics.
+Connects to the Tor control port to collect traffic statistics.

 ## Requirements